 Poetry for Times of Turmoil

-4-weeks (last 4) | Unavailable
+4-weeks (last 4) | This course is completed

 "In a dark time, the eye begins to see," wrote Theodore Roethke, a poet who reminds us that trying times need not blind us.
 We can trust poetry, like music, to accompany us as we seek calm, comprehension and courage.
 We are reassured by eloquent and accessible poets who help "the eye begin to see."
 In this course we will share the views of Mary Oliver, Louise Gluck, Stanley Kunitz, Robert Frost and many others who refuse to deny the world's turbulence; instead, they recognize it, illuminate it and confront it as we, too, make our way toward hope.
 Individual weekly handouts will be provided by the instructor.